Jane-Bond/test-task-algorithm/README.md

 tets tasks

 Create an algorythm that does the following:
-1. Function accepts random text as a string and in each word of the string finds first symbol that is unique for this word and this letter soen't appear again in that word.
+1. Function accepts random text as a string and in each word of the string finds first symbol that is unique for this word and this letter doen't appear again in that word.
 It should return a string.
 2. Next from that string of the first unique letters in each word it finds first unique letter in this new string and returns it.